geraldb/geraldb.github.io/drafts/rails-erd.md

 end
 ~~~

-And your models with Ruby classes and assocations with class macros such as
+And your models with classes in Ruby and assocations with class macros such as
 `belongs_to`, `has_many`, and so on:

 ~~~